aliceiordache/amd-stacksample/README.md

 ## Description

-The goal of this work is to implement a detector of similar items that is scalable a scalable solution to detect pairs of similar items in a corpus of documents.
+The goal of this work is to implement a detector of similar items that is a scalable solution to detect pairs of similar items in a corpus of documents.
-Bla bla more text goes of the description goes here (also take from the jupyter nb)

 ## Usage